yaymukund/grunt-ember-handlebars/README.md

 Precompile ember templates in grunt using only headless-ember.js and ember.js.

+### Updating from 0.1.x to 0.2.x

+This task now depends on grunt 0.4.x.
+Please see the [grunt 0.3 to 0.4 migration guide][migration_guide] for more details.

 ## Installation
 1. Install this grunt plugin next to your project's [grunt.js gruntfile][grunt_getting_started]